tuxerator/burp/report/main.typ

 When $epsilon$ is very small @lemma-Not-In-Path-Property is more easily satisfied.
 Similarly when $epsilon$ is very big @lemma-In-Path-Property is satisfied for bigger blocks.
 It is important to note #cite(<Ghosh2023>, form: "prose") report much smaller sizes for a graph of this size.
-For a graph with 5000 nodes they report a oracle size of a little bit more than 100,000 compared to the 3,010,095 (see @fig-oracle-size) for a graph with 2248 nodes we found.
+For a graph with 5000 nodes they report a oracle size of a little bit more than 100,000 compared to the 3,010,095 (see @fig-oracle-size) we found for a graph with 2248 nodes.

 #figure(
-  cetz.canvas({
+  caption: [Size of the oracle for different $epsilon$.], cetz.canvas({
     import cetz.draw: *
     import cetz-plot: *